Oil rises after Trump falsely claims victory in tight U.S. election

 More lockdowns could cap oil price gains.
 Italy, Norway and Hungary have tightened coronavirus curbs, following Britain, France and other countries.

-Reporting by Noah Browning and Aaron Sheldrick.
-Editing by Jane Merriman and Barbara Lewis
+Reporting by Noah Browning and Aaron Sheldrick, additional reporting by Ron Bousso.
+Editing by Jane Merriman and Elaine Hardcastle

 Our Standards: The Thomson Reuters Trust Principles.